causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 Function: Represents a constant pattern node.

-A constant pattern can be an integer literal, character/byte literal, floating-point literal, character literal, boolean literal, string literal, etc. For example, `1` in `case 1 => 0`.
+A constant pattern can be an integer literal, character/byte literal, floating-point literal, character literal, boolean literal, string literal, etc., such as `1` in `case 1 => 0`.

 Parent Type: